 powered by Surfing Waves

-PODCASTS: In 2024, Customs administrations are therefore being invited to focus on this issue and develop a knowledge management system which fosters the identification and provision of knowledge and know-how in all their forms: reports and other documentation, training courses, whether online or in-person, forums, mentoring programmes, work placements, exchanges between services, magazines and newsletters, among others
+PODCASTS: In 2025, Customs administrations are therefore being invited to focus on this issue and develop a knowledge management system which fosters the identification and provision of knowledge and know-how in all their forms: reports and other documentation, training courses, whether online or in-person, forums, mentoring programmes, work placements, exchanges between services, magazines and newsletters, among others.
+Listen to the audio podcasts!

-CAMPAIGN: “Engaging Traditional and New Partners with Purpose.” s the slogan of the International Customs Day 2024 Campaign.
+CAMPAIGN: Customs Delivering on its Commitment to Efficiency, Security and Prosperity. is the slogan of the International Customs Day 2025.
+Campaign.
 The Photo Competition will provide WCO Members with a means to showcase their Administration’s history, activities and successes.
 Overview of past WCO Photo Competitions.
 Get the communication materials!

 WHY WE CELEBRATE IT?